HaotianMXu/Play-Flappy-Bird-via-Deep-Reinforcement-Learning/README.md

-# Using Deep Q-Network to Learn How To Play Flappy Bird
+# Using Deep Q Network to Learn How To Play Flappy Bird

 ## Overview
 This project applies the Deep Q Learning algorithm to teach your computer how to play flappy bird:)